firebase/firebase-js-sdk/.changeset/smart-cars-doubt.md

 "@firebase/firestore": patch
 ---

-The SDK no longer crashes if an IndexedDb failure occurs when unsubscribing from a Query.
+The SDK no longer crashes if an IndexedDB failure occurs when unsubscribing from a Query.